Sign In / Sign Out

-No, the application is for admission to the program, not for getting your specific internship approved.
-Getting a specific internship approved is a separate process.
+No, the application is for admission to the program.
+Getting an internship approved is a separate process.
 Apply for admission to the program even if you haven't found an internship yet.
 The application is available on the Information for Interns page.

 When are the application deadlines?

 For fall, the deadline is July 15.
 For spring, the deadline is October 15.
 For Summer, the deadline is April 15.

 Can I get an internship where I am currently working?

 Yes, but your job responsibilities must be different than previously.